shixiuhai/xiyan_mcp_server/README.md

 # XiYan MCP Server

-A Model Context Protocol (MCP) server that enables natural language queries to databases, powered by [XiYanSQL](https://github.com/XGenerationLab/XiYan-SQL) as text-to-sql technique.
+A Model Context Protocol (MCP) server that enables natural language queries to databases, powered by [XiYanSQL](https://github.com/XGenerationLab/XiYan-SQL) as text-to-sql technique (SOTA of text-to-sql open benchmarks).

 We support MySQL database now and more dialects are coming soon.